On September 24, 2017, I ran and surpassed my finish expectations for my tenth full marathon by completing the 44th BMW Berlin Marathon in 4:19:58.

 The atmosphere of a world major marathon is one of the best experiences.
 The city is swarming with people from all over the world to each take on the same task.
 The Expo always gets you ramped up when you grab your number and buy a souvenir or two.
 One disappointment was that finisher shirts were not included in the entry fee.
 If you wanted any piece of memorabilia besides a medal, you had to spend at least 45€ and the cool jackets were closer to 90€ but that’s a rant for another day.
 That evening, btw my dad and most loyal spectating supporter had flown in for the marathon as well, we made our way over to Checkpoint Charlie and saw some pieces and read about the history of the Berlin Wall.

-Saturday afternoon we did a 3 hour Bike Tour of Berlin.
+Saturday afternoon we did a 3-hour Bike Tour of Berlin.
 It was leisurely and educational plus we got to spectate a little of the inline skating marathon that was taking place.
-After our bike tour we made our way to the sombering Holocaust Memorial and Museum.
+After our bike tour, we made our way to the sobering Holocaust Memorial and Museum.